 I love it when clients share that their prospects are becoming disciples of their content.
 People from their micro-segment are sifting through their blog to learn more and attending webinars they’re hosting.
 These prospects are steadily moving through their buying cycle with the help of a lead generation campaign.

 In prospecting, this is the strategy that’s used early in the sales process to generate a prospect’s interest in working with the sales rep. As you know it can be a long, slow process.
 It’s one of the primary reasons many sales cycles take as long as they do.
 Sales reps are doing the education.

-With email lead generation campaigns, you’re using the campaign to do the educating and allowing your reps to focus their valuable time on closing sales.
+With lead generation email marketing, you’re using the campaigns to do the educating and allowing your reps to focus their valuable time on closing sales.